 Downsides to Drinking Coffee to Get Your Day Started

 While coffee can be beneficial, it does have its drawbacks.
 Caffeine, like nicotine, is an alkaloid with addictive qualities.
 Starting the day with a cup or so is not usually an issue for most people, but some are sensitive to its effects.
 For those people, even small amounts can cause problems.
 Drinking too much coffee can push you over the edge from focused and productive to tense and agitated.
-Too much caffeine can lead to all kinds of uncomfortable symptoms, and those prone to anxiety may notice it increases feelings of apprehension and overwhelm.
+Too much caffeine can lead to all kinds of uncomfortable symptoms, and those prone to anxiousness may notice it increases feelings of apprehension and overwhelm.

 Too much coffee can make it difficult to sleep, make your heart race, make you feel restless and even shaky, contribute to digestive issues, frequent urination, discolor teeth, and even provoke lowered nutrient absorption.
 As people get used to the effects of caffeine, they begin to need more and more as their tolerance rises, and they need to seek out more coffee over time to feel the same stimulating response.
 The more reliant your body is on coffee, the more you’ll experience withdrawal symptoms when you don’t have it.
 This can include headaches, foggy thinking, feeling extra tired, and increased irritability.

 Besides all of this, coffee plants around the world are starting to struggle.
-Many coffee producers are experiencing reduced yields, and plant diseases are making it more and more difficult for coffee growers to harvest those precious beans.
+Many coffee producers are experiencing reduced yields, and plant illnesses are making it more and more difficult for coffee growers to harvest those precious beans.
 Finding an alternative might not just be good for your health; it may someday be necessary.

 How to Wake Up Without Coffee

-Drink a Cold Glass of Water
+Drink a Cool Glass of Water

 Stretch & Exercise